blackowltr/brsbrc/README.md

-# BlackOwl - We have to focus on the solution, not the problem.
+# BlackOwl - Focus on the solution, not the problem.

 ### My purpose; To witness the development of many networks or ecosystems and to be their supporter in finding faults in the testing stages.